Islam in the Dallas–Fort Worth metroplex: History

 Islam first came to Dallas through the Nation of Islam, whose members were sent by Elijah Muhammad during the 1950s, founding Temple #48 in Downtown Dallas.
-When Elijah Muhammad was succeeded by his sun Wallace Deen Muhammad in 1975, the Dallas Temple #48 was reorganized as The Dallas Masjid Al-Islam.
+When Elijah Muhammad was succeeded by his son Wallace Deen Muhammad in 1975, the Dallas Temple #48 was reorganized as The Dallas Masjid Al-Islam.
 Dallas Masjid al Islam was the first and oldest Muslim community in Dallas area.
 It started the first Muslim school in Dallas and the first Mosque in the city.
 Meanwhile, international Muslims established the Islamic Association of North Texas in 1969.
 In 1977, the African American Muslims and the International Immigrant Muslims had the first combined Eid al-Fitr on Baghdad St. in a backyard in Grand Prairie, TX.
 In 1980, IANT was joined by Imam Yusuf Ziya Kavakçı.
 Throughout the next few decades, more Mosques were built.
 IANT established the longest running free health clinics of the Muslim community, followed by the East Plano Islamic Center and Valley Ranch Islamic Center later on.
 Eventually, Nouman Ali Khan moved to Dallas, followed by Omar Suleiman.
 This led to an increase of Muslim immigration to Dallas from other parts of America.
 There is also a growing number of Hispanic Muslims in Dallas.